-The board has determined that while it is comprised of only three members the board as a whole will perform the tasks and functions generally assumed by a risk committee.
+The board as a whole performs the tasks and functions generally assumed by a risk committee.

 The Company has established policies for the oversight and management of material business risks.
 The Company's Risk Management Policy is available on the Governance page of its website: www.artemisresources.com.au.
 This document sets out the Company's policy and processes for risk management and the roles and responsibilities of the board, executives and employees.